 Email Address: jschafer@PrinceLobel.com

 “A Marijuana Retailer may purchase, transport, sell, Repackage, or otherwise Transfer Marijuana or Marijuana Products to Marijuana Establishments and sell to Consumers.
 A Marijuana Retailer cannot deliver Marijuana or Marijuana Products to Consumers or unless the Marijuana Retailer also has been issued a Delivery License, nor may a Marijuana Retailer allow on-site social consumption by Consumers on the Premises of the Marijuana Establishment, provided that a Retail Licensee’s interests in Marijuana Wholesale Delivery Licenses shall be limited to a combined total of three licenses in either category of Retail or Marijuana Wholesale Delivery.”
 500.050 (8)(a).

-Co-chairs, John F. Bradley and Michael Ross; Julie Barry, John Bateman, Serge Bechade, Adam Braillard, William Burke, Daniel Glissman, Joy Karugu, Joseph P. Messina, Robert Schlein, Ricardo M. Sousa, Joseph S. Sano, John Lawler and Ashley Tan.
+Co-chairs, John F. Bradley and Michael Ross; Julie Barry, John Bateman, Serge Bechade, Adam Braillard, William Burke, Daniel Glissman, Joseph P. Messina, Robert Schlein, Ricardo M. Sousa, Joseph S. Sano, John Lawler and Ashley Tan.